-Snooki Admits Feeling ‘Miserable’ As Baby Number Three Approaches
+Snooki Admits Feeling ‘Miserable’ As Baby No. 3 Approaches

 Nicole “Snooki” Polizzi is just weeks away from welcoming her third child.
 The Jersey Shore star has mostly been sending out smiles during her pregnancy – Snooki has been logging her growing baby bump via Instagram.
 A fresh report from E!
-News sees the 31-year-old admitting to some inner turmoil, though.
+News sees the 31-year-old admitting to some inner turmoil, however.

 On May 16, the media outlet covered Snooki’s latest It’s Happening with Snooki and Joey podcast episode.
 Unsurprisingly, talk centered around Snooki’s May 26-due baby boy.
 The star opened up about her latest doctor’s visit.